US STOCKS-Wall St opens higher as tech stocks bounce back

 By Tanya Agrawal

-June 19 U.S. stocks opened higher on Monday, with the Dow Jones Industrial Average hitting a record high, as investors snapped up beaten down technology stocks.
+June 19 (Reuters) - U.S. stocks opened higher on Monday, with the Dow Jones Industrial Average hitting a record high, as investors snapped up beaten down technology stocks.

 The S&P technology sector is coming off its second straight weekly decline, triggered by fears of stretched valuations and investors moving money to other sectors.
 Tech stocks have led the S&P 500's rally this year.